IrokoBench: A New Benchmark for African Languages in the Age of Large Language Models: Results

+\paragraph{\ammlu performance by subjects} \autoref{tab:mmlu_subjects} shows the result of \gpto by subjects.
+Interestingly, \textit{elementary math} achieved the best overall accuracy, where 13 out of 16 African languages achieved at least 70\% despite struggling with AfriMGSM.
+The performance difference to \amath may be due to the multi-choice options of MMLU, which may be slightly easier than free-form answer. \textit{International law} also achieved impressive performance with 10 out of 16 languages achieving 70\%.
+All languages struggle the most with \textit{Global facts} including English and French.
+Similarly, many African languages find it difficult to answer questions in \textit{geography} and \textit{microeconomics} subjects.
+This presents an opportunity for improving LLMs for the education domain.

-\paragraph{\amath performance receives significant boost with translate-test evaluation} \amath is our most difficult benchmark in terms of overall performance on in-language evaluation. \autoref{tab:afrimgsm_detailed} shows that we can achieve a significant boost in performance with the translate-test on all languages we evaluated.
-We hypothesize that the current LLMs are better at reasoning in English than any other language.
-Interestingly, \llamal has the overall best performance boost of approximately $82\%$, and the performance boost confirms our hypothesis since it is more English-centric.
+\paragraph{\amath performance receives significant boost with translate-test for open models} \autoref{tab:afrimgsm_detailed} shows that we can achieve a significant boost in performance with the translate-test on all languages we evaluated.
+We hypothesize that the current LLMs are better at reasoning in English than other languages. \gemmaTwoL and \llamal improved by $+17.6$ and $+21.0$ respectively when questions are asked in English, while closed models like \gpto dropped in performance.